-[73] The appellant submits that the exception in section 65(7) applies to the records.32 If the records fall within any of the exceptions in section 65(7), the records are not excluded from the application of the Act.
+[87] The appellant submits that the exception in section 65(7) applies to the records.
+If the records fall within any of the exceptions in section 65(7), the records are not excluded from the application of the Act.
 Section 65(7) states that the Act applies to the following records:

 - 1. An agreement between an institution and a trade union. - 2.
 An agreement between an institution and one or more employees which ends a proceeding before a court, tribunal or other entity relating to labour relations or to employment-related matters. - 3.
-An agreement between an institution and one or more employees resulting from negotiations about employment-related matters between the institution and the employee or employees.
+An agreement between an institution and one or more employees resulting from negotiations about employment-related matters between the institution and the employee or employees. - 4.
+An expense account submitted by an employee of an institution to that institution for the purpose of seeking reimbursement for expenses incurred by the employee in his or her employment.